shlomif/shlomif-tech-diary/joss-whedon-accusations-and-advice.md

 2. They are increasingly crossovers/parodies/RPFs.

-3. Screenwriters do not mind their peers taking their works in their own direction, but won't mutate them on their own initiative even for all the money in the world (being geeks aka [amateurs](https://en.wikipedia.org/wiki/Amateur) who wish to enjoy their work).
+3. Screenwriters do not mind their peers taking their works in their own direction, but won't mutate them on their own initiative even for all the money in the world without a good reason (being geeks aka [amateurs](https://en.wikipedia.org/wiki/Amateur) who wish to enjoy their work).

 4. The situation won't get better.